 Besides southern London, eastern and northwestern England also crawl with Nigerians.
 And a large chunk of them is Yoruba.

 Peckham has been particularly described by Travelstart, an online travel agency, as mini Lagos in southwestern Nigeria.
 Yoruba was said to be the secondary language there until recently when it started waning.

 There are about 300 languages Londoners speak, according to the Metropolitan Police Commissioner Bernard Hogan-Howe.
 Such diversity obviously poses a challenge for policing.

 Effective policing, however, has its own flip side, especially in a hodgepodge of ethnic nationalities that keeps swelling in Britain.
-MET keeping a beady eye on the Yoruba of all the Black Minority Ethnic Groups (BMEGs) in the U.K. could easily be chalked up to racism now that the nation is battening down the hatches as economy recedes.
+MET keeping a beady eye on the Yoruba, of all the Black Minority Ethnic Groups (BMEGs) in the U.K., could easily be chalked up to racism now that the nation is battening down the hatches as its economy recedes.

 True, the racist appeal could be an excuse.
 And it will make a meaty one.